-Step 4: Turn on your system, and Program FLASH EPROMs.

-NOTE: The FLASH EPROM program is built-in the AR-B1462 board.
+- Step 4: Turn on your system, and Program FLASH EPROMs. - NOTE: The FLASH EPROM program is built-in the AR-B1462 board.
 The FLASH EPROMs can be programmed on the AR-B1462.
-Before programming the FLASH EPROMs, please insert at least the same number of FLASH EPROMs, please insert at least the same number of FLASH EPROMs, please insert at least the same number of FLASH chips as the ROM pattern files generated.

-- Step 5: The PGM1462.EXE file is a program that loads and writes the ROM pattern files onto the (FLASH) memory chips.
+Before programming the FLASH EPROMs, please insert at least the same number of FLASH EPROMs, please insert at least the same number of FLASH EPROMs, please insert at least the same number of FLASH eproms, please insert at least the same number of FLASH eproms, please insert at least the same number of FLASH eproms. - Step 5: The PGM1462.EXE file is a program that loads and writes the ROM pattern files onto the (FLASH) memory chips.
 To program the FLASH EPROM. - Step 6: In the DOS prompt type the command as follows.